r-pankevicius/CobolTableSharp/README.md

 ```
 You also will get a compiler error trying to write `ID = "qwerty"` rather than runtime error at `row["ID"] = "qwerty"`;

+## DataTable last, not first in reports

+Many report engines prefer DataTable as input.
+If you start from "DataTable first" design then after few years people will not understand what's going on here.
+Especially if you fetch some data from database, some data from services, append some data...
+CobolTable let's you focus on types, use Linq, and aggregate all stuff to your reports engine as a last step.
+Everything is typed before the last step.

 ## TBD: other goodies

 Take a look at [[tests](CobolTable.Tests/CobolTableTests.cs)] to understand how it can be used.